201 Elizabeth Street

-In NSW, a court can impose any of the following penalties for a unauthorised possession of firearm charge.
+In NSW, a court can impose any of the following penalties for this charge:

-To convict you of a possess unregistered firearm charge, the police must prove each of the following matters beyond a reasonable doubt:
+To convict you of unauthorised possession of a firearm, the prosecution must prove each of the following matters beyond a reasonable doubt:

-Possible defences to a possess unregistered firearm charge include but are not limited to:
+Possible defences to unauthorised use or possession of a firearm charge include but are not limited to: